yc59/2018/README.md

 ## Summary

-The goal of this course is to . . .

 The course is comprised of [lectures](#lectures), [practicals](#practicals), and [assignments](#assignments).

 Instructors for 2018 are [Prof. Len Thomas](http://lenthomas.org/) and [Dr Eiren Jacobson](https://eirenjacobson.github.io/).